wbarroz/vim-clangd/README.md

 let g:clangd#clangd_executable = '~/build-llvm/bin/clangd'
 ```

+make sure you have clang headers in the right directory

 ### Turn off auto completion
 Sometimes completion is slow. there is a way to turn it off.